bethbailey/survey-search/README.md

 #### Libraries to Install for Django:
 - wordcloud (sudo pip install wordcloud)
 - sklearn (sudo pip install sklearn)
+- Pillow and Matplotlib should already be installed on the VMs.

 ## Coding Breakdown